What is Nebula Graph Studio¶

 Nebula Graph Studio (Studio in short) is a browser-based visualization tool to manage Nebula Graph.
 It provides you with a graphical user interface to manipulate graph schemas, import data, explore graph data, and run nGQL statements to retrieve data.
 With Studio, you can quickly become a graph exploration expert from scratch.

-- Docker-based Studio: You can deploy Studio with Docker and connect Studio to Nebula Graph.
+- Docker-based.
+You can deploy Studio with Docker and connect it to Nebula Graph.
 For more information, see Deploy Studio.

 Studio provides these features: